 Also, discuss your family’s expectations for Christmas Eve and Christmas Day.
 Are you planning on attending a worship service?
 Are you hosting a meal?
 If others are coming, can you ask them to bring side dishes?
 Be realistic about how much your family can do in one day.
 Spread out the family gatherings if possible.
 Since we have always lived away from our families, we had to plan travel either before or after December 25.

-By discussing these areas, you and your family will know what to expect for Christmas.
+By discussing expectations, you and your family will know what to expect for Christmas.

 “Wait silently for God alone, for my expectation is in Him.
 Psalm 62:5, NKJV